 The training guide should be precise.
-Use of clear headings, bullet points, paragraph breaks and alignment make the guide more accessible to the learner.
+The use of clear headings, bullet points, paragraph breaks, and alignment make the guide more accessible to the learner.
 The information should be crisp and condensed so that it is easy to read through when one is looking for a particular section.

 Opportunities for Further Development